hjmf1954/C-Prototype-Pattern/README.md

 Email is my preferred way to communciate, please use harm.frielink@gmail.com with a descriptive Subject text.

 ## Version
-Last Updated 31 July 2021 - Review
+Last Updated 31 July 2021 - Review and git changes